christopherfujino/home-assistant-gui/doc/script.md

     - I love technology, but not hyperconnectivity
         - Should be self-contained, no networking, no mobile app
         - To find out how the plant is doing, you still need to walk over to it
-- Tech stack slide deck
+    - Should be open source
 - Technical problems to solve:
     - Sensor
         - Obtaining (easy)